Soil Health & Sampling

 next steps for soil sampling & analysis

-Whether you're a farmer, rancher, gardener, or simply looking to understand your lawn’s health, soil testing provides valuable insights for informed land management decisions.
+Whether you're a farmer, rancher, gardener, or want to understand your lawn’s health, soil testing provides valuable insights for informed land management decisions.
 To get started, choose a laboratory and follow their instructions for collecting and submitting a sample.
 Several labs in the region provide these services, including Colorado State University’s Soil, Water and Plant Testing Laboratory (link here) and Ward Laboratories (link here).
-TCD staff are also available to assist with on-site sample collection and to help select the type of analysis that fits your needs.
+Teton Conservation District (TCD) staff are available to assist with sampling design, on-site sample collection and to help select the lab analysis that fits your needs.

-Teton Conservation District offers a 50% cost-share per soil sample, up to $200 per landowner, for samples analyzed by a university laboratory or a lab participating in the North American Proficiency Testing program.
+TCD offers a 50% cost-share per soil sample, up to $200 per residential landowner, for samples analyzed by a university laboratory or a lab participating in the North American Proficiency Testing program.
+Agricultural landowners are eligible for 50% cost share of total costs, with prior approval and as budget allows.
 To request support or learn more about soil sampling and analysis, contact Robb Sgroi at robb@tetonconservation.org or call 307.733.2100.